 False Awakenings

-These dreams trick the dreamer into thinking they are awake, even though they are still asleep, creating vivid and convincing experiences.
+These dreams trick the dreamer into believing they are awake, even though they are still asleep.
+Vivid and convincing, false awakenings can leave one questioning whether the events of the dream truly occurred.

 -